angeliquebecerra/ecommerce-funnel-analysis/README.md

 ### Key Findings
 - 75.95% of users who reached the product page did not add a product to cart. **This is the largest drop-off in the funnel.** It's the single biggest opportunity in the funnel to test and optimize.

-- 58.06% of users who added an item to cart did not proceed to checkout. **Since these users already showed purchase intent, the barrier is more likely procedural** than motivational.
+- 58.06% of users who added an item to cart did not proceed to checkout. **Since these users already showed purchase intent, there could be a procedural barrier**.

 - 41.88% of users who reached checkout did not complete their purchase.
 This is arguably the **costliest drop-off point**, as these users had already committed to buying.